 - The device or credential must not expire or be in scope of automated cleanup due to lack of use.

-- You should make the Global Administrator role assignment permanent for your emergency access accounts.
+- In Azure AD Privileged Identity Management, you should make the Global Administrator role assignment permanent rather than eligible for your emergency access accounts.

 Exclude at least one account from phone-based multi-factor authentication